grinic/Python_VMs_Installer/README.md

 1. open environment.yml with any text editor and change the name of the environment to whatever you like (currently "nicola")

 2. install environment:
-  * open command prompt in any location on the VM
+  * open command prompt in the location of the environment.yml
   * type "conda env create -f environment.yml" and press enter

 3. install opencl:
   * open a command prompt in the location of the pyopencl file
+  * activate the environment just created: type "activate <ENVIRONMENT_NAME>"
-  * type "pip install <pyopenclfilename>" and press enter
+  * type "pip install <PYOPENCL_FILE_NAME>" and press enter

 4. install pyclesperanto for fast image processing:
   * in the same command prompt, type "pip install pyclesperant_prototype"